fastlib/fCWT/README.md

 - Calculating CWT 34-120x faster than all competitors*
 - Very high time-frequency resolution (i.e., it does not rely on wavelet estimation)
 - Real-time CWT for signals having sample frequencies of up to 200kHz
+- Applicable in many applications ranging from audio and speech to engine vibration analysis
 - Easy Python integration via pip
 - Easy MATLAB integration via MEX-files

+|fCWT for real-time audio and speech analysis                    |fCWT for high-resolution in-vivo Neuropixel data analysis       |
+|:--------------------------------------------------------------:|:--------------------------------------------------------------:|
+|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/audio.png" alt="fcwtaudio" width="400"/>|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/eeg.png" alt="fcwteeg" width="400"/>|
+|**fCWT for real-time Electroencephalography (EEG) analysis**    |**fCWT for real-time engine diagnostics**                       |
+|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/eeg2.png" alt="fcwteeg2" width="400"/>|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/engine.png" alt="fcwtengine" width="400"/>|

 *Based on C++ performance. fCWT is the fastest CWT library in C++ and Matlab.
 In Python CCWT is faster for shorter signals and fCWT for longer signals.
 Please see the benchmark section for more details.
 Raise an issue if you found a new/faster implementation.
 I will try to add it to benchmark!

-|fCWT for real-time audio and speech analysis                    |fCWT for high-resolution in-vivo Neuropixel data analysis       |
-|:--------------------------------------------------------------:|:--------------------------------------------------------------:|
-|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/audio.png" alt="fcwtaudio" width="400"/>|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/eeg.png" alt="fcwteeg" width="400"/>|
-|**fCWT for real-time Electroencephalography (EEG) analysis**    |**fCWT for real-time engine diagnostics**                       |
-|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/eeg2.png" alt="fcwteeg2" width="400"/>|<img src="https://github.com/fastlib/fCWT-dev/blob/live/img/engine.png" alt="fcwtengine" width="400"/>|

 Quickstart
 ============